DigitalPublishingToolkit/Money-Lab-Reader/docs/3_4-Brunton.md

 the warm, hash-generating air circulating through their houses in winter.
-The serious mining projects now, like Cloud Hashing in Reykjanesbaer, Iceland, and MegaBigPower in Washington (the state with the cheapest electrical rates in the US due to an abundance of hydroelectric dams), are built on similar lines to the server farms described before: structured around efficient heat transfer through hot and cold corridors, with machinery neatly labeled in locked cages of
+The serious mining projects now, like Cloud Hashing in Reykjanesbaer, Iceland, and MegaBigPower in Washington (the state with the cheapest electrical rates in the U.S. due to an abundance of hydroelectric dams), are built on similar lines to the server farms described before: structured around efficient heat transfer through hot and cold corridors, with machinery neatly labeled in locked cages of